How to Plan a Road Trip?

 When?
 What Time of Year Are You Planning To Go?

-The month or a season you travel has a huge impact on several factors, including budget and packing.
-Is your destination open this month you would like to go for a road trip?
+The month or season you travel greatly impacts several factors, including budget and packing.
+Is your destination open this month if you would like to go for a road trip?
 Is it a good time to go?
 How’s the weather there?
 Are you need additional permits or reservations for this specific time?

 Study these issues carefully.
-It may turn out that if you have a specific month for your road trip, and you can’t change dates, it is worth changing the direction of travel.
+It may turn out that if you have a specific month for your road trip and can’t change dates, it is worth changing the direction of travel.

 - The car should be prepared for the season of the year.
 You may need chains when it is snowing.
 In many places, they are required by law.

 - In spring, the level of water in rivers often rises very much.
-Some roads may be flooded and also be impassable and close.
+Some roads may be flooded and also be impassable and closed.

 Are You Planning a Road Trip in Your Own Car or a Rented Car?